Coupling, local times, immersions: Coupling Brownian motion together with local time

 \subsection{Optimality amongst immersed couplings}

-The reflection / synchronized coupling strategy is faster than all other immersed couplings, in the sense that it minimizes
+The reflection/synchronized coupling strategy is faster than all other immersed couplings, in the sense that it minimizes

-simultaneously for all \(t>0\), except perhaps for the singular case of \(S_0=\widetilde{S}_0\) (this singular case is discussed around the statement of Lemma \ref{lem:singular} below).
-Equivalently the distribution of the coupling time \(T_\text{couple}\) for any immersed coupling exhibits stochastic domination over the distribution of \(T_\text{couple}\) for the reflection / synchronized coupling (except perhaps in singular cases).
+simultaneously for all $t>0$, except perhaps for the singular case of $S_0=\widetilde{S}_0$ (this singular case is discussed around the statement of Lemma~\ref {lem:singular} below).
+Equivalently the distribution of the coupling time $T_{\mathrm {couple}}$ for any immersed coupling exhibits stochastic domination over the distribution of $T_{\mathrm{couple}}$ for the reflection/synchronized coupling (except perhaps in singular cases).

 Before stating and proving a theorem which asserts this optimality, we first establish some preparatory lemmas.
-The first one concerns the coupling of two Brownian motions on \([0,\infty)\) that are stopped when the first one of them hits \(0\). \begin{lem} Suppose the planar process \((U,V)\) is composed of two Brownian motions which are related by an immersed coupling, and suppose that \((U,V)\) is started at a point \((U_0,V_0)\) in the interior of the quadrant \(\{(u,v):u\geq0,v\geq0\}\).
-Let \(T\) be the first time that \((U,V)\) hits the boundary of the quadrant.
-Suppose it is desired to construct the coupling so that \(\Prob{(U_T,V_T)=(0,0)}=1\).
-This is possible if and only if \(U_0=V_0\) and the coupling is the synchronized coupling. \end{lem} \begin{proof} Using the formalism of \citet{Ito-1975} (see also \citealp[Ch.~III.1]{IkedaWatanabe-1981} and the development in \citealp{Kendall-2001b}) and the representation of immersed Brownian couplings given in \eqref{eq:folklore}, the general law of \((U,V)\) under an immersed coupling produces \(\d U^2=\d V^2=\d t\), \(\operatorname{Drift}\d U=\operatorname{Drift}\d V=0\), and \(\d U \d V=J\d t\) for an arbitrary adapted integrand \(J\in[-1,1]\) which can be viewed as the control for the stochastic control problem of maximizing the objective function \(\Prob{(U_T,V_T)=(0,0)}\).
+The first one concerns the coupling of two Brownian motions on $ [0,\infty)$ that are stopped when the first one of them hits $0$.

+\begin{lem} Suppose the planar process $(U,V)$ is composed of two Brownian motions which are related by an immersed coupling, and suppose that $(U,V)$ is started at a point $(U_0,V_0)$ in the interior of the quadrant $\{(u,v)\dvt u\geq0,v\geq0\}$.
+Let $T$ be the first time that $ (U,V)$ hits the boundary of the quadrant.
+Suppose it is desired to construct the coupling so that $\Prob[(U_T,V_T)=(0,0)]=1$.
+This is possible if and only if $U_0=V_0$ and the coupling is the synchronized coupling. \end{lem}

+\begin{pf} Using the formalism of It\^{o} \cite{Ito-1975} (see also Ikeda and Watanabe \cite{IkedaWatanabe-1981}, Chapter III.1, and the development in Kendall \cite{Kendall-2001b}) and the representation of immersed Brownian couplings given in \eqref{eq:folklore}, the general law of $(U,V)$ under an immersed coupling produces $\d U^2=\d V^2=\d t$, $\operatorname{Drift}\d U=\operatorname{Drift}\d V=0$, and $\d U \,\d V=J\,\d t$ for an arbitrary adapted integrand $J\in [-1,1]$ which can be viewed as the control for the stochastic control problem of maximizing the objective function $\Prob[(U_T,V_T)=(0,0)]$.

-Without loss of generality we may suppose that \(U_0\geq V_0>0\).
-Note that under reflection coupling (\(J=-1)\) the probability of \((U,V)\) hitting the diagonal \(\{(u,v):u=v\}\) before time \(T\) is given by
+Without loss of generality, we may suppose that $U_0\geq V_0>0$.
+Note that under reflection coupling ($J=-1)$ the probability of $ (U,V)$ hitting the diagonal $\{(u,v)\dvt u=v\}$ before time $T$ is given by

-We extend the definition of \(\Phi\) to the case \(V_0\geq U_0>0\) by setting \(\Phi(U_0,V_0)=\Phi(V_0,U_0)\), so that
+We extend the definition of $\Phi$ to the case $V_0\geq U_0>0$ by setting $\Phi(U_0,V_0)=\Phi(V_0,U_0)$, so that